jtopjian/openstack-workshop/03-nova.md

 #### Database

-To configure Nova to use MySQL for the database, add the following to the `[DEFAULT]` section of `/etc/nova/nova.conf`:
+To configure Nova to use MySQL for the database, add a new section called `[database]` in `/etc/nova/nova.conf`:

     sql_connection = mysql://nova:password@localhost/nova